Two Pointer Techniques for Linked List Problems

 k

-- Detecting a Cycle in a Singly Linked List and Finding the Start of the Cycle
+Detecting a cycle in a singly linked list and finding the starting node of the cycle

-These solutions all use the double pointer technique, which is very widely used for singly linked list problems.
-Let's go through them one by one.
+These solutions all utilize the two-pointer technique, which is extensively used in problems related to singly linked lists.
+Let's explore each technique one by one.

 Merging Two Sorted Linked Lists

 This is the most basic linked list technique.
-LeetCode problem 21, "Merge Two Sorted Linked Lists," addresses this issue.
-You are given two sorted linked lists and asked to merge them into a new sorted linked list:
+LeetCode problem 21, "Merge Two Sorted Lists," addresses this issue.
+You are given two sorted linked lists and asked to merge them into a new sorted linked list.

 21. Merge Two Sorted Lists | LeetCode |